AlexRobinson66/sui-wallet/README.md

-# Turborepo starter
+# Sui Wallet

-This Turborepo starter is maintained by the Turborepo core team.
+Sui Wallet is a mono repo using Turborepo.

 ## Using this example